Sunday, July 30, 2017

 Krishna, why do you want to go to Gokul?

 Although the song is ostensibly about Krishna and Radha, it mirrors the life of Mannu and Niru.
 Mannu and Niru are like Krishna and Radha.
 They were lovers once.
 But now a lot has changed.
 Niru is married to someone else and is busy with her life.
-At the beginning of the film, Mannu's friend Alok tells him to not go to Niru's place.
+At the film's beginning, Mannu's friend Alok tells him not to go to Niru's place.
 Alok reminds him that he took him out to watch the same movie again and again so that he could move on.
 Mannu's mother also tells him to not visit Niru.
 In the film's final moments, Alok's wife, Sheila, tells him that women are practical.
-She says that at that time, Niru's husband would have come back home, and she would be busy with him.
-Mannu believes that Niru would be reminiscing about him, but it is not like that.
-Niru would be busy with her own issues, and she won't be thinking about him.
+She says that at that time, Niru's husband would have returned home, and she would be busy with him.
+Mannu believes Niru would be reminiscing about him, but it is not like that.
+Niru would be busy with her own issues and won't be thinking about him.
 Tumhari priya ab puri gharvaali, doodh navan ghivoo din bhar khaali.
-Yet, Mannu will take a journey to go and meet Niru—his Radha.
+Yet, Mannu will take a journey to meet Niru—his Radha.
 Thus, we see a playing out of the song in the story of Mannu and Niru.
 Like the eternal love between Radha and Krishna, who could not be together but formed a lifelong bond, Niru and Mannu share the same bond.
 Even after years, they still love each other.
 There is a leitmotif of Radha-Krishna in the film's other songs.

 There is a deep poignancy in Raincoat's songs that is very touching.
 Every song of the film is layered with melancholy and loneliness.
 All the songs tell their own short story within themselves.
 Most of the songs have been penned by the inimitable Gulzar, while a few have been written by Rituparno Ghosh himself.
 Shubha Mudgal has sung these beautifully.
 Whenever I think about Shubha Mudgal, the first thing that comes to mind is the rains.
 Not only because of Ab Ke Saawan, but also because her songs have a certain nostalgia that reminds us of our past, like the same feeling one gets when he is listening to music when it pours outside.
 It is noteworthy that the film uses a powerful voice like Shubha Mudgal's in the background score.
 Piya Tora Kaisa Abhimaan is lovely, but my favorite is Akele Hum Nadiya Kinare, a song filled with so much loneliness.